proximax-storage/xpx-chain-devportal-docs/docs/built-in-features/aggregate-transaction.md

 id: aggregate-transaction
 title: Aggregate Transaction
 ---
-Aggregated Transactions merge multiple transactions into one, allowing **trustless swaps**, and other advanced logic.
+Aggregate Transactions merge multiple transactions into one, allowing **trustless swaps**, and other advanced logic.
 Sirius Chain does this by generating a one-time disposable smart contract.
 When all involved [accounts][Account] have cosigned the aggregate transaction, all the inner transactions are executed simultaneously.

 ## Examples of Aggregate Transacitons
 ## Sending payouts